walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

   * Used value: `678 0`
   * This denotes 678 weis.
 The last zero is because of Starknet's [peculiar u256 encoding](https://docs.starknet.io/architecture-and-concepts/smart-contracts/serialization-of-cairo-types/#serialization_in_u256_values).

-We can utilize Starknet Foundry's `sncast` command to send a transaction to the L2 blockchain.
+We can utilize Starknet Foundry's `sncast` command to send a transaction to the Appchain.
 By inputting our parameters from above, we can send the command:
 ```bash
 sncast --account account-1 invoke \
 --url http://127.0.0.1:8545 \